New

 Pros:

-• A galley kitchen allows for a proper application of the kitchen triangle principle (as long as the utility access for gas, water and power are available where needed).
-Even though the galley kitchen design is usually small, it can also provide ample countertop space beneath cabinets.
+• A galley kitchen allows for a proper application of the kitchen triangle principle (as long as the utility access for gas, water, and power are available where needed).
+Even though the galley kitchen design is usually small, kitchen design software can help optimize the layout to provide ample countertop space beneath cabinets.

 Cons: